nlaaksonen/doxie-detector/README.md

 ![DoxieCGAN
 examples](https://raw.githubusercontent.com/nlaaksonen/doxie-detector/main/img/gan.png)

-It is recommended to view the HTML versions of the notebooks below.
+> It is recommended to view the HTML versions of the notebooks below since some
+> cells might not display properly with GitHub's renderer.

 ## Linear Models